 – Genesys: Omnichannel orchestration and AI tools

-– UiPath: Robotic process automation for back-office tasks
+– UiPath: Robotic process automation for any back-office task

 – Salesforce Service Cloud: CRM-integrated automation tools